-Plan/Policy Document Summary Town of Atherton Atherton General Plan (2002) The Atherton General Plan (adopted in 2002) identifies goals, objectives, and policies to guide development in the City of Atherton.
-The following noise-related policies and goals are relevant to the project: Noise Element Goal 5.600: To maintain the serene atmosphere of the Town by minimizing the intrusion of noise generating activities.
-Noise Element Policy 5.710: A survey of noise contours has been conducted in accordance with Section 65302(G) of the Government Code and accompanies this Element.
-Noise Element Policy 5.720: Information contained in the survey of noise contours shall be used as a tool for land use decision making.
-Noise Element Policy 5.730: If complaints about noise increase in the future, procedures for dealing with complaints in the community will be established.
+Plan/Policy Document Summary Town of Atherton Atherton General Plan (2020) The Atherton General Plan (updated in 2020) identifies goals, objectives, and policies to guide development in the City of Atherton.
+The following noise-related policies and goals are relevant to the project: Noise Element Goal N-1: To maintain the serene atmosphere of the Town by minimizing the intrusion of noise-generating activities.
+Noise Element Policy N-1.2: Noise contours have been prepared in accordance with Section 65302(f) of the Government Code and accompanies this Element.
+The noise contours shall be used as a tool for land use decision making.
+Noise Element Policy N-1.3: If complaints about noise increase in the future, procedures for dealing with complaints in the community will be established.
+Noise Element Policy N-1.6: Consider requiring noise mitigation for a project that results in Ldn increases that are: (a) 5 dBA or greater and the future Ldn is less than 60 dBA, or (b) 3 dBA or greater and the future Ldn is 60 dBA or greater and less than 65 dBA, or (c) 1.5 dBA or greater and the future Ldn is 65 dBA or greater.
 Atherton Municipal Code 8.16.030 Basic Noise Regulation.
 Establishes sound level limits of 60 dBA between 7:00 a.m. and 10:00 p.m. and 50 dBA between 10 p.m. and 7:00 a.m. for noises emanating from any property, public or private, beyond the property line.
 15.40.120 Time Limits.
 Establishes time period during which construction, pickup and delivery are permitted between 8:00 a.m. and 5:00 p.m. on weekdays, and prohibits construction outside of this time period, on weekends, and holidays.
 City of Menlo Park City of Menlo Park General Plan, Open Space/Conservation, The City of Menlo Park adopted the Open Space/Conservation, Noise and Safety Elements of the Connect Menlo Park General Plan in May 2013.
 The following noise-related goals and policies are relevant to the project: Noise and Safety Elements (2013) Goal N1: Achieve Acceptable Noise Levels.
 It is the goal of Menlo Park to have acceptable noise levels.
 Policy N1.1: Compliance with Noise Standards.
 Consider the compatibility of proposed land uses with the noise environment when preparing or revising community and/or specific plans.
 Require new projects to comply with the noise standards of local, regional, and building code regulations [] Policy N1.4: Noise Sensitive Uses.
 Protect existing residential neighborhoods and noise sensitive uses from unacceptable noise levels and vibration impacts.
 Noise sensitive uses include, but are not limited to, hospitals, schools, religious facilities, convalescent homes and businesses with highly sensitive equipment.
-Discourage the siting of noise- sensitive uses in areas in excess of 65 dBA CNEL without appropriate mitigation and locate noise sensitive uses away from noise sources unless mitigation measures are included in development plans.
+Discourage the siting of noise-sensitive uses in areas in excess of 65 dBA CNEL without appropriate mitigation and locate noise sensitive uses away from noise sources unless mitigation measures are included in development plans.
 Policy N1.6: Noise Reduction Measures.
 Encourage the use of construction methods, state-of-the-art noise abating materials and technology and creative site design including, but not limited to, open space, earthen berms, parking, accessory buildings, and landscaping to buffer new and existing development from noise and to reduce potential conflicts between ambient noise levels and noise-sensitive land uses.
 Use sound walls only when other methods are not practical or when recommended by an acoustical expert.
 Policy N1.7: Noise and Vibration from New Non-Residential Development.
 Design non- residential development to minimize noise impacts on nearby uses.
-Where vibration impacts may occur, reduce impacts on residences and businesses through the use of setbacks and/or structural design features that reduce vibration to levels at or below the guidelines of the Federal Transit Administration near rail lines and industrial uses.
+Where vibration impacts may occur, reduce impacts on residences and businesses through the use of